 Table of contents

-What is a dry herb vaporizer and how does it work?
+How does a dry herb vaporizer work?

 A dry herb vaporizer is a heater that produces gas (vapor) from dried plant material.
 Material is placed inside a chamber, or oven, that can reach temperatures well over 400F.
 Rather than combusting the material, like with cigarettes, vaporizers heat the material and release its active ingredients in the form of vapor, instead of smoke!

 The Boundless CF vaporizer is a rare combo of small size, huge hits, and affordability.